yiisoft/db/docs/en/query/where.md

 You may use false or an empty array to indicate the values are already escaped and no escape should be applied.

-> Note that when using an escape mapping (or the third operand isn't provided), the values will be automatically inside within a pair of percentage characters.
+> Note: That when using an escape mapping (or the third operand isn't provided),
+> the values will be automatically inside within a pair of percentage characters.

 > Note: When using PostgreSQL, you may also use `ilike` instead of `like` for case-insensitive matching.